Tokenize bank information

 Use tokenization to securely convert your customer's sensitive Automated Clearing House (ACH) bank information (routing and account numbers) into a unique, non-sensitive token.

 This is the recommended approach for storing payment details.
-It helps you comply with National Automated Clearing House Association (NACHA) account validation requirements and significantly reduces the need to store sensitive data, lowering your compliance burden.
+Tokenization helps you comply with National Automated Clearing House Association (NACHA) account validation requirements and significantly reduces the need to store sensitive data, lowering your compliance burden.

 • Token return: Trustly returns a unique account token and any optional verification data in the API response.